drakkan/sftpgo/docs/full-configuration.md

     - `url`, string, optional.
 If not empty, the header will be added only if the request URL starts with the one specified here
 - **command**, configuration for external commands such as program based hooks
   - `timeout`, integer.
 Timeout specifies a time limit, in seconds, to execute external commands.
 Valid range: `1-300`.
 Default: `30`
   - `env`, list of strings.
 Additional environment variable to pass to all the external commands.
 Each entry is of the form `key=value`.
+Do not use environment variables prefixed with `SFTPGO_` to avoid conflicts with environment variables that SFTPGo hooks can set.
 Default: empty
   - `commands`, list of structs.
 Allow to customize configuration per-command.
 Each struct has the following fields:
     - `path`, string.
 Define the command path as defined in the hook configuration
     - `timeout`, integer.
 This value overrides the global timeout if set